Protocol-based array extensions not working

 let matchingFriends = person.friends.filter { $0.fullName.contains(query) }

-If we were to go down the domain driven rabbit hole and talk services and how to do this “correctly”, let’s just keep it simple and discuss how we could solve it in the easiest possible way.
+Instead of going down the domain driven rabbit hole and how to do this “correctly”, let’s just keep it simple and discuss how we could solve it in the easiest possible way.

 One way could be to define this as an additional extension to Person, as such: